KTRosenberg/Hash_Table_C/ReadMe.md

-Work-in-progress Hash-table with separate chaining, to-add/implement: function to resize the hash table and transfer its current entries, function to free, others. -caution, code needs additional testing.
+Work-in-progress hash-table with separate chaining, to-add/implement: function to resize the hash table and transfer its current entries, function to free, others. -caution, code needs additional testing.